spacegraphcats/spacegraphcats/doc/developing-spacegraphcats.md

     * dory-head.fa.frontier.txt.gz - catlas node IDs matching query
     * dory-head.fa.response.txt - response curve showing how much overhead is gained for each node
     * command.txt - a partial log of the commands run

+## Spacegraphcats internal commands

+For a brief look at some internal commands, see [this slideshow](https://hackmd.io/@ctb/BkDE7msPv).